-As the Covid-19 pandemic continues, marketers and sales leaders are having to adjust to tighter budgets while aiming for the same growth targets.
-The changing times call for a change in how your team operates – but what’s the best way to cut costs while remaining on track?
+Covid-19 seems to be sticking around for the foreseeable future.
+As a result, marketers and sales leaders are having to adjust to tighter budgets while aiming for the same growth targets.
+The changing times call for a change in how your team operates.
+But what is the best way to cut costs while remaining on track?

-Rethinking your agency focus and bringing content in-house is your ticket to adjusting to new budgets while opening up a new way to boost content engagement, grow team creativity and prove content ROI.
+Rethinking your agency focus and bringing content in-house is your ticket to adjusting to new budgets.
+All the while, you can open up new ways to boost content engagement, grow team creativity and prove content ROI.

 Let’s take a look at four reasons why it’s never been a better time to bring content in-house, and why it’s behind companies like Cisco saving 90% on content costs.